Do I need to wear a suit for my training contract interview?

 Do I need to spend a lot of money?

-You don't need to run off to Dolce & Gabbana.
-But your training contract is the beginning of your legal career, and the way you dress for your interview is the way you'll be dressing every day, so it's worth investing in a few outfits now.
-You'll be able to upgrade your wardrobe once you finally get your hands on a salary, so for now stick to pieces that are versatile yet professional.
+You don't need to run off to a designer boutique, but your training contract is the beginning of your legal career, and the way you dress for your interview is the way you'll be dressing every day.
+So it's worth investing in a few outfits now.
+You'll be able to upgrade your wardrobe once you finally get your hands on a salary, so for now, stick to pieces that are versatile yet professional.